sweisss/sweisss.github.io/index.md

 Read more about the project [here](./projects/volcanoseason3.md)
 <br>
 View the project on [GitHub](https://github.com/sweisss/VolcanoSeason3)

+### Percentage Clock
+A simple clock that tells the current time as a percantage of two different time ranges.
+The first time range is midnight - midnight.
+The second time range is a "Work Day" and can be selected by the user.
+This is a desktop GUI application written in python using tkinter.

+View the project on [GitHub](https://github.com/sweisss/percent-clock-gui)

 ### QR Coder
 A simple command-line tool that takes text input and generates a QR code in any desired combination of: